 Price-wise, the CMS plan doesn’t differ significantly from the Basic plan.
-However, the fact that it lets you enjoy the benefits of the Webflow native content management system for a few extra dollars should make it a no-brainer for anyone whose online marketing strategy includes blogging.
+However, it lets you enjoy the benefits of the Webflow native content management system for a few extra dollars.
+That should make it a no-brainer for anyone whose online marketing strategy includes blogging.

 Webflow allows you to use its own built-in blog, but for more demanding ventures and a more enjoyable blogging experience, you can integrate a specialized blogging app like DropInBlog.
 Webflow is aware of the limitations of its own blog, so it lets you create a blog using a third-party solution, which makes this platform even better from a user’s perspective.